phygrad/QuantumAI-Climate-Projects/README.md

     │   └── cloud_data.csv
     └── README.md

-**Acknowledgments**
+## Acknowledgments

-Thanks to the Womanium Organisation for providing  Quantum and AI initiatives.
+Thanks to the Womanium Grant for supporting our Quantum and AI initiatives.